mdeguzis/RetroRig/README.md

 `git clone https://github.com/ProfessorKaos64/RetroRig`

 Simply run `./config.setup.sh` after cloning.
-You can also choose to just copy configuratio files from each folder if you wish to just steal some notes on how to setup the emulators.
+You can also choose to just copy configuration files from each folder if you wish to just steal some notes on how to setup the emulators.
 Please reference the issues area on Github for current issues, or the release-roadmap for upcoming items.